awslabs/Renate/doc/benchmarking/renate_benchmarks.rst

 ===============================================

-The following example reproduces the results shown in `Dark Experience for General Continual Learning: a Strong, Simple Baseline <https://arxiv.org/pdf/2004.07211.pdf>`_ Table 2, Buffer 500, S-CIFAR-10, Class-IL, DER++.
+The following example reproduces the results shown in `Dark Experience for General Continual Learning: a Strong, Simple Baseline <https://arxiv.org/abs/2004.07211>`_ Table 2, Buffer 500, S-CIFAR-10, Class-IL, DER++.
 These settings use a class-incremental scenario in which the CIFAR-10 dataset is partitioned into 5 parts, each containing two unique classes.
-Dark Experience Replay++ is used as the updating method with a memory buffer size of 500.
+Dark Experience Replay++ is used as the updating method with a memory buffer size of 500 and the experiment is repeated 10 times.

 .. literalinclude:: ../../examples/benchmarking/class_incremental_learning_cifar10_der.py